anterior cruciate ligament (ACL) injuries involves

 The holes form tunnels through which the graft will be anchored.

-If it comes from the tendon at the front of the knee, it will include two small pieces of bone called
+- A graft taken from the tendon at the front of the knee below the kneecap (patellar tendon) will include two small pieces of bone called

 kneecap and the other piece is taken from a part of the lower leg bone near the